jrb93/fivesql/README.md

 # fivesql
-MySQL wrapper for FX Server
+A MySQL wrapper for FiveM FX Server using oxmysql, based on https://github.com/alexgrist/GLua-MySQL-Wrapper